marixi/ESIN-Dentist-Office/README.md

 This repository is dedicated to the ESIN 2020/2021 project.
 Its objective is to implement a website for a dentist office and manage its database.

 On the homepage of the website can be found information regarding the clinic such as the services it performs, the team involved and contacts in order to reach it.
 There is also a link to the place where the login can be performed, redirecting the website to the profile of the user with its unique characteristics.
-One common characteristic of the profiles is beign able to see the information regarding their profile and to edit them at any time.
+One common characteristic of the profiles is being able to see the information regarding their profile and to edit them at any time.

 ## Dentist:
 * The dentists can see their schedule for any week desired, in which the appointments link to the next page, containing more detailed information.